WWE Spoilers: Injured WWE Star Returns At NXT TV Tapings

 The WWE taped their next three weeks of NXT television taping at Full Sail on Wednesday night and an injured WWE superstar made his big return.
 Wrestling Inc reported that the long awaited Finn Balor injury return occurred at the event.
-In the main event of the March 22 show, Shinsuke Nakamura battle former cruiserweight champion TJ Perkins in what was said to be a fun match.
+In the main event of the March 22 show, Shinsuke Nakamura battled former cruiserweight champion TJ Perkins in what was said to be a fun match.

 After the match ended, Bobby Roode came out and told Shinsuke to get out of the ring or else.
 When Nakamura didn’t leave the ring, Andrade “Cien” Almas ran in and the two heels began to beat down Shinsuke.
 It was former NXT champion Finn Balor who ran in for the big save.